-The AD7710 is a sigma-delta A/D converter with on-chip digital filtering for measuring wide dynamic range, low frequency signals in applications such as weigh scale, industrial control, or process control.
-It contains a sigma-delta (or charge-balancing) ADC, a calibration microcontroller with on-chip static RAM, a clock oscillator, a digital filter, and a bidirectional serial communications port.
+The AD7711 is a sigma-delta A/D converter with on-chip digital filtering for measuring wide dynamic range, low frequency signals such as those in RTD applications, industrial control, or process control applications.
+It contains a sigma-delta (or charge-bal-ancing) ADC, a calibration microcontroller with on-chip static RAM, a clock oscillator, a digital filter, and a bidirectional serial communications port.

-The part contains two programmable gain differential analog input channels.
-The gain range is from 1 to 128 allowing the part to accept unipolar signals of 0 mV to 20 mV and 0 V to 2.5 V, or bipolar signals in the range of ± 20 mV to ± 2.5 V when the reference input voltage equals 2.5 V. The input signal to the selected analog input channel is continuously sampled at a rate determined by the frequency of the master clock, MCLK IN, and the selected gain (see Table III).
+The part contains two analog input channels, a programmable gain differential analog input, and a programmable gain singleended input.
+The gain range is from 1 to 128 allowing the part to accept unipolar signals of 0 mV to 20 mV and 0 V to 2.5 V or bipolar signals in the range ± 20 mV to ± 2.5 V when the reference input voltage equals 2.5 V. The input signal to the selected analog input channel is continuously sampled at a rate determined by the frequency of the master clock, MCLK IN, and the selected gain (see Table III).
 A charge-balancing A/D converter (sigma-delta modulator) converts the sampled signal into a digital pulse train whose duty cycle contains the digital information.
 The programmable gain function on the analog input is also incorporated in this sigma-delta modulator with the input sampling frequency being modified to give the higher gains.
-A sinc3 digital low-pass filter processes the output of the sigma-delta modulator and updates the output register at a rate determined by the first notch frequency of the filter.
+A sinc3 digital low-pass filter processes the output of the sigma-delta modulator and updates the output register at a rate determined by the first notch frequency of this filter.
 The output data can be read from the serial port randomly or periodically at any rate up to the output register update rate.
 The first notch of this digital filter (and therefore its -3 dB frequency) can be programmed via an on-chip control register.
 The programmable range for this first notch frequency is 9.76 Hz to 1.028 kHz, giving a programmable range for the -3 dB frequency of 2.58 Hz to 269 Hz.